pombase/website/frontend/src/docs/faq/can-i-get-a-list-of-systematic-ids-primary-names-synonyms-and-gene-products-in-s-pombe.md

-# Can I get a list of systematic IDs, primary names, synonyms and gene products in S. pombe?
+# Can I get a list of systematic IDs, primary names, synonyms and gene products in *S. pombe*?
 <!-- pombase_categories: Genome statistics and Lists -->

 Yes: From the [Data Mapping](/downloads/data-mappings) page, retrieve